NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ## Creating a new cohort

 The project application allows users to create a new cohort from the selected projects.
 The cohort is created using the `SaveCohortModal` component.
-The `SaveCohortModal` component is passed the current cohort filters and the local project filters to create a new saved cohort.
+The `SaveCohortModal` component passes the current cohort filters and the local project filters to create a new saved cohort.
 In the case of the project application, the `SaveCohortModal` component is used in a button component.
 The button component is passed the selected projects and the `SaveCohortModal` component is rendered when the button is clicked.
-The `SaveCohortModal` component is passed the current cohort filters and the local project filters to create a new saved cohort.
+The `SaveCohortModal` component passes the current cohort filters and the local project filters to create a new saved cohort.
 The `SaveCohortModal` component is used in the project application as:

 ```tsx